The Benefits of Walking

 Keeping your heart healthy lowers your risk of stroke as well.
 Vigorous intensity is good, but even moderate-intensity walking can have short and long-term benefits.
 In addition, by adding some exercise to your life, your can eat your usual amount of food and still lose the weight!
 For example, a 200-pound person who eats the same amount of calories but walks briskly each day for 1-1/2 miles could lose about 14 pounds in a year.

 Let's not forget other added benefits.
-Those include:
+Those include the following.

 - Improves your ability to fall asleep quickly and sleep well.

-Always check with your doctor, however, before beginning any type of exercise program, even walking, especially if you have one of the following:
+Always check with your doctor, however, before beginning any type of exercise program, even walking, especially if you have one of the following health issues.

 - Frequent pain or pressure in your left, or mid-chest area, left neck, shoulder or arm, during or after physical activity.